aceunlock/aceunlock-documentation/docs/candidate/interview-tips.md

 - What you could have done better
 - Questions you forgot to ask

-✅ **Follow up**:
+✅ **Relax and wait**:
-- Send thank-you email if you have recruiter contact
+- You will receive an automatic email notification (1-3 weeks)
-- Mention something specific from the interview
+- All candidates are notified, regardless of outcome
-- Reiterate your interest
+- No need to send follow-up emails

 ✅ **Update your materials**:
 - If you realized your resume needs updates